w3f/polkadot-wiki/docs/build-parachains-rococo.md

 If you would like to connect to a parachain via [Polkadot-JS Apps](https://polkadot.js.org/apps/), you may do so by clicking on the network selection at the top left hand corner of the navigation and selecting any parachain of choice.
-For the purpose of these following examples, we will be using the Rococo testnet "Custom Node" underneath "Development", following to the [parachain workshop](https://substrate.dev/cumulus-workshop/).
+For the purpose of these following examples, we will be using the Rococo testnet "Custom Node" underneath "Development", following the [parachain workshop](https://substrate.dev/cumulus-workshop/).

 ![parachains on polkadotjs](assets/polkadotjs_network_parachains.png)